Changes to the Holidays Act: Employer Factsheet

 Public / alternative holidays & “otherwise working day” rule

 “Otherwise working day” rule: A new clear test will be used to determine whether an employee would have worked on the day.
-The test is based on whether the employee has worked 50% or more of the relevant days (e.g. Mondays) in previous weeks.
+The test is based on whether the employee has worked 50% or more of the relevant days (e.g. Mondays) in the preceding 13 weeks.

-Alternative holidays: Employees will accrue alternative holiday hours at a rate of one hour for every hour worked on a public holiday that is an otherwise working day.
+Alternative holidays: Employees will accrue alternative holiday hours at a rate of one hour for every hour worked (or is on call) on a public holiday that is an otherwise working day.

 Pay calculations & exclusions (bonus, commission)